polarr/Impact/README.md

 Copyright © 2020 1egend (1e9end)

-Licensed under the GPL-3.0 license, see LICENSE.md for details.
+Licensed under the GPL-3.0 license, see [LICENSE](LICENSE) for details.